-Sherrone Moore fired as Michigan football head coach, detained by police amid investigation into possible charges
+Sherrone Moore fired as Michigan football head coach, remains jailed amid investigation into possible assault charges

 Sherrone Moore